 The Decor at Casablanca

-I was immediately wowed by the decor at Casablanca!
+I loved the decor at Casablanca!

 The proprietors of the establishment have done everything in their power to truly make Casablanca feel like an Arabian hideout located somewhere very far from Nairobi.

 Everything from the chairs to the white washed walls and hookah pipes serve to set the mood at Casablanca.

 Not only did I find the decor amazing, but so too were the drinks.
 Casablanca makes the best Margaritas I have had outside North America.

 I had already heard at this point that cocktails at Casablanca cost 500 Ksh a glass.
 I wasn’t sure that they could pull off cocktails worth that price, but I was wrong.

 The cocktails at Casablanca are some of the best that I have had in Nairobi.
 Though they are expensive, they do offer some sort of value for money.